Kennygunderman/state-of-health-tracker/README.md

 3. Generate an OAuth 2.0 Token and add to the GoogleServices-Info.plist file: https://developers.google.com/identity/protocols/oauth2#1.-obtain-oauth-2.0-credentials-from-the-dynamic_data.setvar.console_name-.
 4. Add GoogleService-Info.plist to root dir of project.

-### Config
+### Env / API Keys
-copy `config.ts.dist` and paste it as `config.ts`
+1. copy `.env.dist` and paste it as `.env`

-Generate API Key for USDA API here: https://fdc.nal.usda.gov/api-key-signup.html
+2. Generate API Key for USDA API here: https://fdc.nal.usda.gov/api-key-signup.html or request key from project maintainer.

-and update:
-`export const USDA_FOOD_API_KEY = 'USDA_API_KEY';`
+3. Update `USDA_FOOD_API_KEY=` in the .env file with your API Key.

 ### Running EAS builds
 EAS builds will ignore files found in .gitignore.
-Because of this, you must remove `.config.ts` and `.GoogleService-Info.plist` from the .gitignore to upload a build with EAS.
+Because of this, you must remove `.GoogleService-Info.plist` from the .gitignore to upload a build with EAS.
 Failing to do so will result in a failed build.

 ### Dev Build